Skip to content

 child = node.left or node.right

-# Number of child nodes = 0, remove node and return
+# Number of child nodes = 0, delete node directly and return

 if child is None: